FilipPaskalev/Bootstrap-Portfolio/README.md

 ### Application Quality

-* Application resembles the functionality of their previous portfolio.
+* The application resembles the functionality of their previous portfolio.

 ### Repository Quality